Reduction Of Carboxylic Acid With Lialh4

 The reduction of a carboxylic acid with LiAlH4 proceeds through a multi-step mechanism.
 The first step involves the nucleophilic attack of the hydride ion (H-) from LiAlH4 on the carbonyl carbon of the carboxylic acid.
 This attack forms an alkoxide intermediate and liberates hydrogen gas.
 The alkoxide intermediate is then complexed with the aluminum atom from LiAlH4, which helps to activate it for further reduction.

 The second hydride then attacks the carbonyl carbon, leading to the formation of a geminal diol (a molecule with two hydroxyl groups on the same carbon atom).
-This gem-diol is unstable and eliminates water to form an aldehyde.
+So naturally, this gem-diol is unstable and eliminates water to form an aldehyde.
 The aldehyde is then further reduced by another hydride ion to form an alkoxide, which, upon protonation with dilute acid, yields the primary alcohol.

 Why LiAlH4?
 The Role of Hydride Donors